Aayush-683/sicsr-result-scraper/README.md

 ### Thats it!
 Now sit back and relax while the script does its magic.
 - The script will automatically open a browser window and start the process of scraping the data.

-⚠️ This project is highly in Beta and is not recommended for production use.
+⚠️ This project is highly in Beta and is not recommended for extensive use.
 Use at your own risk. ⚠️